codeguru-eng/SM-FastEdit/README.md

             <li><b>Application type:</b> Text editor</li>
         </ul>
         <p> Source code is available in github website.
 Click <a href="https://github.com/codeguru-eng/FastEdit/">here</a> to go there.</p>
-        <h2> Note</h2>
-        <p>Some features will not work because currently it is under development.
-But don't worry because important features will work.</p>
-        <a class="button" href="https://github.com/codeguru-eng/SM-FastEdit/">Download for Windows</a>
         <h2> What is new in Version 1.1</h2>
         <p> New widget in status bar: Find text </p>
         <img src="findShot.png">